u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/events/sell_tickets.rst

 .. image:: sell_tickets/events-through-sales-order.png
    :align: center
-   :alt: View of a sales order and option to choose the specific event in Odoo Events.
+   :alt: View of a sales order and option to choose the specific event in Thrive Bureau ERP Events.

 Events with tickets sold online or through sales orders have a :guilabel:`Sales Smart Button` shortcut, located at the top of the event template form (in the :guilabel:`Events` application).